LeetLLM

 Output

 This creates an adaptive system that spends small budgets on easy, checkable problems and escalates only when expected quality lift is worth extra latency and KV-cache pressure.
-It does not treat "unverifiable" as permission to make high-impact decisions.
+It doesn't treat "unverifiable" as permission to make high-impact decisions.

 enforcing-branch-stop-budgets.py